 Waking up in the morning to the same sound of the ocean and clear blue skies is a true treat.
 One that gets even better when taking it in while enjoying a pancake breakfast.

-Shortly after we have said goodbye to these funny characters the road winds up into the mountains, providing spectacular views of the coast and the ocean.
+Shortly after we have said goodbye to these funny characters the road winds up into the mountains.
+Once again, we are treated with spectacular views of the coast and the ocean.
 The forest becomes denser as we gain height.
 It is not just because of the setting dusk that the road suddenly turns some shades darker.
-We are now surrounded by tall, big trees, the tops of which touch reach out to each other and form one giant green sunscreen.
+We are now surrounded by tall, big trees.
+The tops of which reach out to each other and form one giant green sunscreen.
 We arrive at our campground just in time to watch the sun disappear in the ocean.

 There is so much to see and do that three days basically can never be enough to experience it all.
 So, choose wisely and enjoy.
 Also check out Evelien’s route if you would like to combine the coastline with some scenic inland driving.
 Highway 1 and beyond – Road trip on the USA west coast